Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Monte Carlo Comparisons Across Methods

 \section{Monte Carlo Comparisons Across Methods}

-In this section, we compare the finite-sample performance of the five local Whittle estimators across several data-generating processes.
+In this section, we compare the finite-sample performance of the six local Whittle estimators across several data-generating processes.
 We consider the impact of short-run dynamics, unknown means, and time trends, each under varying degrees of fractional integration.
+Additionally, in Appendix~\ref{sec:appendix:robustness} we consider robustness to the sample size, the form of the short-run dynamics, and the innovation distribution.

 Our Monte Carlo specifications follow conventions established in the literature.
 We use a sample size of $n = 500$ with Gaussian innovations and bandwidth $m = \lfloor n^{0.65} \rfloor$.
 These choices are consistent with the baseline specifications in \cite{shimotsu-phillips-2005}, \cite{shimotsu-2010}, and \cite{nielsen-frederiksen-2005}. \cite{hurvich-chen-2000} also used $n = 500$ and Gaussian innovations, but with bandwidth $m = \lfloor 0.25 n^{0.80} \rfloor$.
 To focus on the performance of estimators without bandwidth variability, for now we use a fixed bandwidth rule.
 We will evaluate data-driven bandwidth choices in empirical applications later in Section~\ref{sec:empirical}.
-Our empirical case studies also compare estimator performance with both shorter and longer time series.